 GRAEM BAUER: [screaming in agony]

-JUAN GONZALEZ: This past fall, the Dean of West Point, Brigadier General Patrick Finnegan, along with experienced military and FBI interrogators and representatives of Human Rights First, flew to Southern California to meet with the creative team behind 24 to tell them to stop using torture, because American soldiers were copying the show’s tactics.
+JUAN GONZALEZ: This past fall, the dean of West Point, Brigadier General Patrick Finnegan, along with experienced military and FBI interrogators and representatives of Human Rights First, flew to Southern California to meet with the creative team behind 24 to tell them to stop using torture, because American soldiers were copying the show’s tactics.
 The meeting was first revealed this month by The New Yorker magazine.

-AMY GOODMAN: Well, the Philadelphia Inquirer reports the show has decided to cut back on torture, not because of complaints, but, they say, because it’s become something of a cliche.
+AMY GOODMAN: Well, The Philadelphia Inquirer reports the show has decided to cut back on torture, not because of complaints, but, they say, because it’s become something of a cliché.

 Tony Lagouranis is one of the former Army interrogators who met with the show’s writers in November.
 He served for a year in Iraq, joins us in the studio from Chicago.
 And in our firehouse studio, we’re joined by David Danzig, director of the Prime Time Torture Project for Human Rights First.
 He was also in the group that met with the producers of 24.
 We asked Joel Surnow, the creator of 24, or any representative from the show to be on the program, but they declined our request.